tanveer19/tanveer19/README.md

 ✔ Designing and integrating databases using MongoDB and PostgreSQL

-✔ Writing clean, maintainable, and scalable code using modern JavaScript and TypeScript
+✔ Writing clean, maintainable code using modern JavaScript and TypeScript

 ---

 ## 💻 Skills